Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Headache.
 You may have a sudden, severe headache.

-Movement Problems.
-You may experience sudden trouble walking, dizziness, a feeling of spinning, a loss of balance, a feeling of falling, or blackouts.
+Movement problems.
+You may have sudden trouble walking, dizziness, a feeling of spinning, a loss of balance, a feeling of falling, or blackouts.

 Seizure.
-You may have a seizure with a large or hemorrhagic stroke.
+You may also have a seizure with a large or hemorrhagic stroke.